In Exercises 1–4, use the following listed measured amounts of ch... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-One-way ANOVA is a statistical method used to compare the means of three or more independent groups to determine if at least one group mean is significantly different from the others.
-It assesses the impact of a single categorical independent variable on a continuous dependent variable, making it suitable for experiments with multiple groups, such as different car sizes in this case.
+ANOVA is a statistical method used to test differences between two or more group means.
+It helps determine if at least one group mean is significantly different from the others, which is essential when comparing multiple groups, such as different car sizes in this case.
+By using ANOVA, we can avoid the increased risk of Type I error that occurs when conducting multiple t-tests.

 Recommended video: